Yotto: Career

 "Personal Space / Mulholland 99" is the title of the two-track EP Yliperttula released in December 2015.
 The release was his third Anjunadeep release, and his fourth on the year.
 Pete Tong selected "Personal Space" as Essential New Tune on his BBC Radio 1 show on November 20, 2015.

 In early 2016, Yotto was named an "Artist to Watch" in 2016 by the electronic music blog LessThan3.
 On January 15, 2016, Yliperttula released an official remix of "Like an Animal" by Rüfüs on Sweat It Out Records.
 The track was premiered by Hunger TV and garnered his second Essential New Tune accolade by BBC Radio 1 DJ Pete Tong on his weekly radio show.
 It has been described as adding tension to the original through a minimalist approach.

 Halfway through his U.S. tour in 2015, Yliperttula received a request to remix Coldplay's feature track, "Adventure of a Lifetime," from their 2016 album A Head Full of Dreams.
 The remix premiered twice; first by radio on Above & Beyond's Group Therapy Radio show and then exclusively to the public by Billboard magazine online.
 Critics have said his rendition of the track "has proven [Yotto] knows pop music just as well as the environmental and underground [music]."

 April saw the release of Yotto's first original productions of 2016, with "Aviate" and "Crosswalk" released as a two track EP on Anjunadeep.
 "Aviate" earned yet another Essential New Tune selection for Yotto, marking his third in less than six months.
 Then in June, Yotto released arguably his most successful track to date, "The Owls."
 Picking up his fourth Essential New Tune selection on Pete Tong's BBC Radio 1 show and also named "Hottest Record in the World" by Annie Mac, "The Owls" was premiered by Mixmag who called it "another staple addition to Yotto's defined, formidable sound."

 In November 2016, Yotto released "Fire Walk," a track he had debuted at Above & Beyond's ABGT 200 show in Amsterdam.
 "Fire Walk" gained the support of Pete Tong, Annie Mac, and Danny Howard who called the track "A stonewall banger."
 Soon after the track premiered on BBC, it climbed the Beatport charts to become No. 1, and the track was supported by Paul Oakenfold, Cosmic Gate, Steve Angello, and Markus Schulz.

-Yotto continued his heavy touring schedule in 2017 with performances at ABGT250, Electric Zoo, Spring Awakening, Coachella and Hi Ibiza supporting Eric Prydz.
+Yotto continued his heavy touring schedule in 2017 with performances at ABGT250, Electric Zoo, Spring Awakening, Coachella, and Hï Ibiza supporting Eric Prydz.

 Yotto's track "Song from the Sun" was also featured in the Netflix original movie XOXO.

 His first BBC Radio 1 Essential Mix debuted on January 27, 2018.
-His debut album, Hyperfall, was released later that year through Anjunadeep on September 7, 2018.
+His debut album Hyperfall was released later that year through Anjunadeep on September 7, 2018.